 These eye popping pillows are created in Candy Shag Faux Fur.
 The long nap starts as pure white at the base with brilliant candy colors at the tips.
 As the nap shifts, so does the color.
 Wonder if that would work on my hair?!

 Wash your hands!
 Getting little ones to follow this important recommendation can be challenging.
-Make washing up more fun with these cute hand towels.
-We’ve created two adorable whale designs you can download for free.
+Make washing up more fun with our cute hand towels.
+We’ve created two adorable whale appliqués you can download for free.

 You’ve promised to make a baby quilt.
 You’ve had nine months to get it done.
 Right?!
 Now, the baby is due in a week!
 What are you going to do?
 Our fast, but still adorable, Charm Pack Baby Quilt might be the answer.

-A plush baby blanket with a lush satin ruffle – it just doesn’t get any cozier than this!
-It’s an absolutely beautiful blend of soft and smooth textures and a perfect idea for the next new baby on your gift list.
+A plush baby blanket with a lush satin ruffle!!
+This is an absolutely beautiful blend of soft and smooth textures and a perfect idea for the next new baby on your 2023 gift list.